-We note that this is not enabled by default in the ''full\process\xmm'' function, and your results may vary.
+We note that this is not enabled by default in the "full_process_xmm" function, and your results may vary.

-'''

 [37]: help(emanom)

-'''

-Help on function emanom in module daxa.process.xmm.check: emanom(obs\archive: daxa.archive.base.Archive, num\cores: int = 9, disable\progress:\ -bool = False, timeout: astropy.units.quantity.Quantity = None) This function runs the SAS emanom function, which attempts to identify when MOS CCDs\ -are have operated in an 'anomalous' state, where the background at E < 1 keV is strongly enhanced.
-Data\ -above 2 keV are unaffected, so CCDs in anomalous states used for science where the soft X-rays are unnecessary do\ -not need to be excluded.
-The emanom task calculates the (2.5-5.0 keV)/(0.4-0.8 keV) hardness ratio from the\ -corner data to determine whether a chip is in an anomalous state.
-However, it should be noted that the -, "anonymous" anomalous state of MOS1 CCD#4 is not always detectable from the unexposed corner data. (continues on next page)
+Help on function emanom in module daxa.process.xmm.check:

+emanom(obs_archive: daxa.archive.base.Archive, num_cores: int = 9, disable_progress:bool = False, timeout: astropy.units.quantity.Quantity = None)

+'anomalous' state, where the background at E < 1 keV is strongly enhanced.
+Data ${\rightarrow}$ above 2 keV are unaffected, so whether a chip is in an anomalous state.
+However, it should be noted that the \to "anonymous" anomalous state of

+CCDs in anomalous states used for science where the soft X-rays are unnecessary do∴ ont need to be excluded.

+The emanom task calculates the (2.5-5.0 keV)/(0.4-0.8 keV) hardness ratio from the corner data to determine

+MOS1 CCD#4 is not always detectable from the unexposed corner data.

-This functionality is only usable if you have SAS v19.0.0 or higher - a version\ $\hookrightarrow$ check will be performed and a warning raised (though no error will be raised) if you use this function with an\ $\rightarrow$ earlier SAS version. :param Archive obs\archive: An Archive instance containing XMM mission instances\ $\rightarrow$ with MOS observations for which emchain should be run.
-This function will fail if no XMM missions are. $\rightarrow$ present in the archive. :param int num\cores: The number of cores to use, default is set to 90% of available. :param bool disable\progress: Setting this to true will turn off the SAS generation. $\rightarrow$ progress bar. :param Quantity timeout: The amount of time each individual process is allowed to $\rightarrow$ run for, the default is None.
-Please note that this is not a timeout for the entire emanom process, but a →timeout for individual ObsID-subexposure processes. :return: Information required by the SAS decorator that will run commands.
-Top level $\rightarrow$ keys of any dictionaries are internal DAXA mission names, next level keys are ObsIDs.
-The return is a tuple $\rightarrow$ containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary $\rightarrow$ of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the $\rightarrow$ number of cores allowed, and f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity]
+''' This functionality is only usable if you have SAS v19.0.0 or higher - a version. →check will be performed and a warning raised (though no error will be raised) if you use this function with an →earlier SAS version. :param Archive obs_archive: An Archive instance containing XMM mission instances →with MOS observations for which emchain should be run.
+This function will fail if no XMM missions are. ⇒present in the archive. :param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation →progress bar. :param Quantity timeout: The amount of time each individual process is allowed to →run for, the default is None.
+Please note that this is not a timeout for the entire emanom process, but au →timeout for individual ObsID-subexposure processes. :return: Information required by the SAS decorator that will run commands.
+Top level →keys of any dictionaries are internal DAXA mission names, next level keys are ObsIDs.
+The return is a tuple. →containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary →of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the →number of cores allowed, and f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity] '''